objective-php/docu-mentor/docs/index.md

 Description
 ------------

-Docu-mentor is a CLI tool for the documentation generation for packages.
+Docu-mentor is a CLI tool for the documentation generation of packages.